aSolorzano20/OCP_1Z0_829_theory/Chapter-6-Class Design/chapter_6_class_design.md

 ![Subclass and superclass declarations](images/figure_6_1.png "Subclass and superclass declarations")
 <br>

-- all public and protected members are automatically available as part of the child class.
+- All public and protected members are automatically available as part of the child class.
 If the two classes are in the same package, then package members are available to the child class.
 - private members are restricted to the class they are defined in and are never available via inheritance.
 <br>

 #### Class Modifiers
-#### Table: 15.6 ResultSet get methods
+#### Table: 6.1 Class modifiers
 | Modifier   | Description                                                                                           |
 |------------|-------------------------------------------------------------------------------------------------------|
 | final      | The class may not be extended.                                                                        |